-We are advised that the detailed design of this link relies on agreement in foreshore link between Stages 1 and 2 to Nancarrow Avenue along the northern boundary of Stage 2.
+installation of a temporary east/west pedestrian link, which connects the stairway at the northern end of the foreshore link between Stages 1 and 2 to Nancarrow Avenue along the northern boundary of Stage 2.
 The pedestrian link shall provide access to the public on a 24 hour basis and maintained until the provision of the Nancarrow Avenue extension.

+Underdale Lane Local Area Traffic Management (LATM) measures;

+installation of a pedestrian crossing facility at Bowden

+Not relevant to this DA.

-- b) Underdale Lane Local Area Traffic Management (LATM) measures; - c) installation of a pedestrian crossing facility at Bowden Street / Nancarrow Avenue; and - d) installation of roundabout at Belmore Street / Rothesay Avenue.
+Street / Nancarrow Avenue; and

+installation of roundabout at Belmore Street / Rothesay Avenue.